WGBH-MLA/ov-deploy/docs/setup.md

 ## Production

-If we are deploying for the first time, we need to configure Kubernetes to be able to receive deployments.
+If deploying for the first time, Kubernetes must be configured to receive deployments.
 If this has already been done, you can skip this section.

 !!! auth "Login"

     1. Login to VPN